fatihlimitless/Quantum-Manifestation/README.md

 3. **Set Intensity** - Adjust the manifestation power (1-10)
 4. **Send to Quantum Field** - Watch the quantum encoding animation
 5. **Track Progress** - Monitor your manifestations as they align with reality

+If you want, you can connect here directly: https://6987255dc288e6a546b51e5d--eloquent-beijinho-9f59fc.netlify.app/

 ## 🛠️ Technologies